Many different concepts, which are often misunderstood and misused, lie under the name of Artificial Intelligence.

-One of Artificial Intelligence’s* branch focused on images, hence the name visual + recognition.
+One of Artificial Intelligence’s* branches that focuses on images, hence the name visual + recognition.
 A model can be trained to recognize specific items in pictures: such as clothes in Heuritech’s case.

-We hope you liked the Artificial Intelligence Dictionary!
+We hope you liked our Artificial Intelligence Dictionary!

 Feel free to give us your feedback and propose new definitions at email@example.com